Unlocking the brain's timekeepers: Clock genes

-This system doesn’t just dictate our sleep-wake cycles; it controls a variety of behaviors and biological functions, from hormone release to body temperature.
+This circadian system doesn’t just dictate our sleep-wake cycles; it controls a variety of behaviors and biological functions, from hormone release to body temperature.

 The core of this system lies in specialized circadian genes that produce molecules that regulate daily rhythms.
 While the mechanisms of these genes have been studied for their role in managing time, their function in development has largely been a mystery.

 A recent study with fruit flies unveils a new role for these genes beyond just timekeeping.
-It turns out our circadian-rhythm genes may also play a critical part in shaping the brain’s development and structure.
+It turns out our circadian genes may also play a critical part in shaping the brain’s development and structure.

 The study.

-In the fly’s brain, these rhythms are regulated by around 150 neurons that communicate signals based on their clock gene activities.
-In the study, the scientists examined the action of the circadian "cycle" and "clock" genes i both larvas (babay flies) and adult fiies.
+In the study, the scientists examined the action of the circadian cycle and clock genes in both larvae (baby flies) and adult flies.
 They did that by increasing and decreasing the activity of the two genes during brain development.

-Interestingly, researchers found that cycle and clock genes are not just setting daily rhythms but are also crucial for developing these neurons in the first place.
-By downregulating the cycle gene in the developing fly, the study observed a significant reduction in the “bundling” of these neurons, meaning the neurons’ pathways didn’t bundle together as they should as the brain developed.
+By downregulating the cycle gene in the developing fly, the study observed a significant reduction in the “bundling” of the 150 neurons, meaning the neurons didn’t bundle together as they should as the brain developed.

 Bundling (also called fasciculation) is essential because it allows neuron pathways to form correctly, supporting healthy communication throughout the brain.